joshuadeguzman/joshuadeguzman/README.md

 I'm a remote software engineer for a FinTech startup based in the US and a Flutter and Dart GDE.

 📱 Making investing accessible.
-Previously at global jobs and services martketplaces, logistics, and live-streaming
+Previously at neobanks, jobs and services martketplaces, freight forwarding, and live-streaming

 🏢 Building Flutter Philippines, AXS Ventures, Pexelerate